rajputakhil/snakemake/Readme.md

 ```
 from the Bioconda channel.

-Or
+## Using virtualenv

 Installing from Source

-We recommend installing Snakemake into a virtualenv instead of globally.
-Use the following commands to create a virtualenv and install Snakemake.
-Note that this will install the development version and as you are installing from the source code, we trust that you know what you are doing and how to checkout individual versions/tags.
+Install Snakemake into a virtualenv instead of globally.

 ```
 $ git clone https://bitbucket.org/snakemake/snakemake.git